chri-miche/sta-exam/typst/slides.typ

 #slide(
   title: "Communication (Intuition)"
 )[
-  - Collaborating requires *exchanging messages*
+  - Collaboration requires *exchanging messages*
    - ...on a medium that is *slow* and *unreliable*

   //  Our aim is to study algorithms that execute in a distributed environment
   #warning[$=>$ Communication is the main pitfall]

-  - We are intersted in *quantifying* the number of messages that algorithms need
+  - We *measure* the number of messages that an algorithm requires
-    - An #emph[efficient] algorithm will need few messages ]
+    - An #polylog-hint[efficient] algorithm will need few messages ]

 #slide(